-The Client has filed 2 bankruptcy cases since 1992 listing these loans and has advised Department several times that the loans are fraudulent but the Department and their agents have refused to honor the bankruptcy discharge or process discharge request forms to discharge the loan as fraudulent.
+The client has filed two bankruptcy cases since 1992.
+He listed these loans and advised Department several times that the loans are fraudulent.
+Still, the Department and their agents have refused to honor the bankruptcy discharge or process discharge request forms to discharge the loan as fraudulent.
 The Department of Education has seized multiple tax refunds and now threatens to seize wages.
-I don’t believe that the course he took while he was incarcerated was a qualified school that was entitled to the non discharge protection of 11 U.S.C.
+I don’t believe that the course he took while he was incarcerated was a qualified school that was entitled to the non-discharge protection of 11 USC.
 523(a) (8) nor was the loan made by the Debtor.
-At this point the Debtor seems to have exhausted all the administrative remedies by attempting to file the Loan Discharge Application and being refused by DOE and or FMS a discharge and the refund of tax refunds seized since about 2000.
+At this point, the Debtor seems to have exhausted all the administrative remedies by attempting to file the Loan Discharge Application and being refused by DOE and or FMS a discharge and the refund of tax refunds seized since about 2000.

-How bad the problem with student loans is?
+How bad is the problem with student loans?

-It is just hard to believe that with 1.3 trillion dollars of student loan debt much of which goes unpaid and the government 5.8 trillion in debt as of today 4-7-2015 that we
+It is just hard to believe that with over 1.5 trillion dollars of student loan debt, much of which goes unpaid, we pretend there is no problem.
+And the government was over 5 trillion in debt as of 2015 and now we

 - complain about it when they don’t.

 We don’t check whether the student can benefit from the courses being taught.
-We don’t even check very well if the person applying for the loan actually exists.
-In the old days it was called voting the graveyard.
+We don’t even check very well if the person applying for the loan exists.
+In the old days, it was called voting the graveyard.
 Some student loans go out to people that don’t even exist or that are dead.
-The fraud complaint office for DOE is open just 2 hours a day only 4 days a week.
-Nice work if you can get it. www2.ed.gov/about/offices/list/oig/ hotline.html I know my clients identity theft happened years ago but how long does it take DOE to figure it out they got taken?
-In this case nearly 2 decades.
+The fraud complaint office for DOE is open only 2 hours a day, only four days a week, and even then, they won’t answer the phones.
+Excellent work if you can get it. www2.ed.gov/about/offices/list/oig/ hotline.html I know my client’s identity theft happened years ago, but how long does it take DOE to figure it out they got taken?
+In this case, nearly two decades.

-What is absurd is sometimes DOE even refuses to charge off a student loan after death of the student.
-Even when you furnish a death certificate they sometimes claim death has not been proven to their satisfaction and death could have been faked.
-What the real reason for such accounting is that it keep the charge offs down.
+What is absurd is sometimes the Department of education even refuses to charge off a student loan after the death of the student.
+Even when you furnish a death certificate, they sometimes claim death has not been proven to their satisfaction.
+They claim the death could have been faked.
+What the real reason for such accounting is that it keeps the charge offs down.
 It improves how their accounting looks.

-I don’t think we will ever know how bad the student loan problem really is because they wont admit how bad it is.
+I don’t think we will ever know how bad the student loan problem is because they won’t admit how bad it is.